 Patients desiring rhinoplasty typically have an idea of what they want—either to make their nose smaller, narrower, or wider.
 Patients interested in rhinoplasty express their desire to change the appearance of their nose because they feel it detracts from the natural beauty of their face.
-At the Houston, TX plastic surgery office of Dr. Russell Kridel and Dr. Angela Sturm, the most common requests for rhinoplasty include:
+At the Houston, TX plastic surgery office of Dr. Russell Kridel, the most common requests for rhinoplasty include:

 Our Rhinoplasty Difference

 Internationally recognized by other physicians as one of the best nose surgeons, Dr. Kridel performs hundreds of rhinoplasty surgeries every year.
 He has published over 60 scientific papers and textbook chapters on rhinoplasty, and has developed four surgical techniques specific to rhinoplasty that are now taught in medical schools.
 Dr. Kridel is also invited as a featured speaker on rhinoplasty at plastic surgery conferences around the world every year.
 He has been given the highest awards by his specialty for surgical excellence.
-As “THE Nose Docs," patients, including physicians and their family members, come not only from Houston, but from all around the country to have their rhinoplasty performed by Dr. Kridel or Dr. Sturm because of their technical skill and expertise in rhinoplasty surgery.
-Dr. Sturm completed her advanced fellowship training in facial plastic surgery with Dr. Kridel, and was hand selected by him to join the practice because of her surgical skill and dedication to the highest standards of patient care.
+As “THE Nose Docs," patients, including physicians and their family members, come not only from Houston, but from all around the country to have their rhinoplasty performed by Dr. Kridel because of his technical skill and expertise in rhinoplasty surgery.

 "My overall experience with Rhinoplasty with Dr. Kridel has been very positive with better results than I expected.
 The care received from the office staff, surgical center and Doctors has made this experience easy, non-stressful, and feeling very cared for.
 I’m very happy and love my nose!
 If I knew it was going to be this easy and pain-free I would have done it years ago!!
 Thank you."- V.B. / Office Visit / Dec 09, 2014